Sports in Toronto: Tennis

-Greater Toronto Area venues for the Canadian Open

 Ultimate

 Ultimate is a team sport played with a flying disc.
 The object of the game is to score points by passing the disc to members of your own team, on a rectangular field approximately the size of a soccer field, until you have successfully completed a pass to a team member in the opposing team's end zone.
 In the 1970s, Ken Westerfield introduced disc sports including ultimate north of the 49th parallel at the Canadian Open Frisbee Championships and by creating the Toronto Ultimate League (Club).
 Since 1998, Canada has been ranked number one in the World Ultimate Rankings, several times in all divisions (including Open and Women's) according to the World Flying Disc Federation.
-In 2013, as a founding partner, the Toronto Ultimate Club presented Canada's first semi-professional ultimate team the Toronto Rush, to the American Ultimate Disc League (AUDL).
+In 2013, as a founding partner, the Toronto Ultimate Club presented Canada's first semi-professional ultimate team the Toronto Rush, to the Ultimate Frisbee Association (UFA) (originally branded as the American Ultimate Disc League (AUDL)).
 They finished their first season undefeated 18–0 and won the AUDL Championships.

 Disc ultimate has become one of today's fastest growing sports.
 In 2015, the International Olympic Committee (IOC) granted full recognition to the World Flying Disc Federation (WFDF) for flying disc sports including ultimate.